adlnet/xapi-profiles/xapi-profiles-spec.md

-`@type` | `ContextExtension`, `ResultExtension`, or `ActivityExtension` `prefLabel` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`@type` | `ContextExtension`, `ResultExtension`, or `ActivityExtension` `prefLabel` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | *Optional*.
 A boolean.
 If true, this concept is deprecated.
-`recommendedActivityTypes` | Optional.
+`recommendedActivityTypes` | *Optional*.
 Only allowed on `ActivityExtension`s.
 An array of activity type URIs that this extension is recommended for use with (extending to narrower of the same).
-`recommendedVerbs` | Optional.
+`recommendedVerbs` | *Optional*.
 Only allowed on `ContextExtension`s and `ResultExtension`s.
 An array of verb URIs that this extension is recommended for use with (extending to narrower of the same).
 `context` | *Optional*. the IRI of a JSON-LD context for this extension `schema` | *Optional*. the IRI for accessing a JSON Schema for this extension.
 The JSON Schema may constrain the extension to a single type.
-`inlineSchema` | A JSON Schema inline.
+`inlineSchema` | *Optional*.
+A JSON Schema inline.
 Must be a string that contains a legal JSON Schema.

+* profiles MUST use at most one of `schema` and `inlineSchema` for Extensions.

+Learning Record Providers MUST, for xAPI Statements using Extensions defined here, follow the following rules:
-A ContextExtension MUST only be used in context, a ResultExtension MUST only be used in result, and an ActivityExtension MUST only be used in an Activity Definition.
+* a ContextExtension MUST only be used in context
+* a ResultExtension MUST only be used in result
+* an ActivityExtension MUST only be used in an Activity Definition.

 ### Document Resources

-When describing document resource Concepts, a profile MUST use the following structure, which is similar to the one used for extensions.
 The @id MUST be used as the stateId or profileId (as appropriate) when interacting with the corresponding resource.

 Name | Values